 In 2006, the Lodge at Timber Pointe was completed as a joint project between the four Bloomington-Normal Rotary groups and the Timber Point Charitable Foundation.
 The complex has a kitchen and dining areas, a medical facility (including lodging for the medical staff), a storm shelter, program and assembly areas, and camp administration support services.

-In 2013 the Lake Bloomington Association adopted a cabin at Timber Pointe.
+Lake Bloomington Association adopted a cabin at Timber Pointe.
 Aptly named Racoon cabin for the inhabitants in the crawl space as previously reported, multiple projects were completed on the cabin thanks to the contribution from both the LBA and private homeowners.
 Improvements to the property included:

 Learn more about Timber Pointe Outdoor Center here.

-The Timber Pointe Charitable Foundation was established as an independent 501 (c) (3) organization in 1996 for the sole purpose of securing funding and resources in support of development and operation of facilities and programming at Timber Pointe Outdoor Center.
+The Timber Pointe Charitable Foundation was established as an independent 501 (c) (3) organization in 1996 for the sole purpose of securing funding and resources in support of the development and operation of facilities and programming at Timber Pointe Outdoor Center.

 MISSION - The mission of the Timber Pointe Charitable Foundation is to provide funding and resources supporting the development and operation of facilities and programming for children and adults with disabilities and their families at Timber Pointe Outdoor Center.

 The latest Timber Pointe Charitable Foundation newsletter can be found by clicking here.